oe4dns/tootgroup.py/README.md

 messages to repost.
 There are two methods of creating a group post.
 One or both of them can be enabled or disabled during configuration.

-1. Public mentions of group members that include a configurable trigger hashtag are simply retooted.
-The default trigger is "#rep"
+1. Public mentions of group members are retooted if they preceed the group's name with an Exclamation Mark like "!@mastodon"

 2. tootgroup.py can also look for direct messages from group members.
 It then extracts the status text as well as media files and creates a new public toot